 If you’re closing your oldest credit card, then this may affect your credit history.
 How?
 You will be losing your oldest tradeline.

 For this reason, I always recommend that the first two or three credit cards that you open should be credit cards with no annual fees.
 As a result, you would be able to keep them open for as long as you live.

-It is beneficial to have five open trade lines with a mix of revolving loans (credit cards etc.) and installment loans (car loans, mortgages, etc.) By closing a credit card, you will be losing one of your trade lines.
+It is beneficial to have five open trade lines with a mix of revolving loans (credit cards etc.) and installment loans (car loans, mortgages, etc.) By closing a credit card, you will be losing one of your active trade lines.
 This can hurt your credit.